Agentopians/WeAi/ARCHITECTURE.md

 ## Tokenomics

 The "Week in Ethereum News AI Edition" project incorporates a two-token model ($EDIT and ETH) to incentivize participation, ensure economic security, and foster community governance.
 See the [FEATURES.md](FEATURES.md) document for a detailed description of the tokenomics model.
 The Payment Processing Agent plays a key role in managing revenue from job postings and potentially using a portion of it to support the $EDIT ecosystem.
 Rewards in $EDIT are distributed to contributors through the Verification and Moderation Agent and Editorial Policy Agent for their roles in content creation and verification.

+## Verifiability Considerations and Future Directions

+The "Week in Ethereum News AI Edition" project is committed to building a trustworthy and transparent news platform.
+Inspired by the 'Level 1 Agent' concept and EigenLayer's Autonomous Verifiable Services (AVSs) architecture, we are exploring ways to enhance the verifiability of our AI agents.
+While our current agents operate off-chain for practical reasons, we are designing our system with verifiability in mind.
+Future directions include investigating verifiable data sources, exploring policy AVS concepts for editorial guidelines enforcement, and considering the potential integration of verifiable offchain inference technologies like EigenLayer AVSs in the long term.
+This commitment to verifiability aims to provide users with cryptographic assurance of the integrity and unbiased nature of our news curation process.